J-D-K/PNGShot/README.md

 1. Download the latest release from the [Releases page](https://github.com/J-D-K/PNGShot/releases/).
 2. Extract the contents of the ZIP archive to the **root** of your Switch’s SD card.
 3. ***(Optional)*** To keep system JPEG captures, create an empty file named `sdmc:/config/PNGShot/allow_jpegs`
 4. If a future Switch firmware update causes compatibility issues, check the [patches directory](https://github.com/J-D-K/PNGShot/tree/master/exefs_patches/vi_patches) for updated patches.
-In most cases, if PNGShot breaks after a firmware update, this is the cause. the sysmodule code itself is extremely stable.
+In most cases, if PNGShot breaks after a firmware update, this is the cause.
+The sysmodule code itself is extremely stable.

 ## Building from source
 ### Requirements